 For more examples and information, consult the following publications:

-What is RefWorks?
-RefWorks is an online research management, writing and collaboration tool.
-It is designed to help researchers easily gather, manage, store and share all types of information, as well as generate citations and bibliographies.
+RefWorks is an online research management, writing, and collaboration tool designed to help researchers easily gather, manage, store and share references.

 Use RefWorks to